-3.1 The BIH is requested to decide upon the value of DUT1 and its date of introduction and to circulate this information one month in advance.

-3.2 Administrations and organizations should use the BIH value of DUT1 for standard-frequency and time-signal emissions, and are requested to circulate the information as widely as possible in periodicals, bulletins, etc.

-3.3 Where DUT1 is disseminated by code, the code should be in accordance with the following principles (except § 3.5 below):

-- the magnitude of DUT1 is specified by the number of emphasized second markers and the sign of DUT1 is specified by the position of the emphasized second markers with respect to the minute marker.
+- 3.1 The BIH is requested to decide upon the value of DUT1 and its date of introduction and to circulate this information one month in advance.
+In exceptional cases of sudden change in the rate of rotation of the Earth, the BIH may issue a correction not later than two weeks in advance of the date of its introduction. - 3.2 Administrations and organizations should use the BIH value of DUT1 for standard-frequency and time-signal emissions, and are requested to circulate the information as widely as possible in periodicals, bulletins, etc. - 3.3 Where DUT1 is disseminated by code, the code should be in accordance with the following principles (except § 3.5 below): - the magnitude of DUT1 is specified by the number of emphasized second markers and the sign of DUT1 is specified by the position of the emphasized second markers with respect to the minute marker.
 The absence of emphasized markers indicates DUT1 = 0; - the coded information should be emitted after each identified minute if this is compatible with the format of the emission.
 Alternatively the coded information should be emitted, as an absolute minimum, after each of the first five identified minutes in each hour.